 Depression is a common symptom of multiple sclerosis (MS).
 As many as 50 percent of people with MS experience depression — that’s three times the rate in the general population.
-Along with fatigue, depression may be one of the the leading causes of decreased quality of life with MS, according to a 2019 study in Brain and Behavior.
+Along with fatigue, depression may be one of the leading causes of decreased quality of life with MS, according to a 2019 study in Brain and Behavior.

+How can you tell if you’re depressed?
 According to the National Institute of Mental Health, you may have clinical depression if you’ve experienced at least five of the following symptoms for most of the day, nearly every day, for more than two weeks:

 Most people with MS will recognize that several of the symptoms associated with a depression diagnosis are also common MS symptoms, including fatigue and cognitive difficulties — also known as “brain fog.”
 Unfortunately, it may be hard to tell whether it’s MS or depression causing these symptoms, or if each condition is worsening the symptoms of the other.

 Understanding the difference between depression and day-to-day sadness and “blues” can help people with MS get the proper diagnosis and treatment.
 If you think you might be clinically depressed, talk to your doctor.

 On MyMSTeam, members have an understanding and supportive community in which they often share their challenges with depression.
 Here are some members’ descriptions of how they experience depression:

 While depression may affect people with MS in different ways, all share the experience of depression negatively affecting their quality of life and proving difficult to shake off.

 Rates of depression are higher for people with other chronic illnesses too — not just MS. Everyone experiences sadness and stress from time to time, but living with MS and other chronic conditions can create an ongoing burden of disappointment and loss.
 Daily struggles with pain, loss of mobility, and concerns about MS disease progression can become overwhelming.